dibalokechanda/dibalokechanda.github.io/_posts/2023-08-16-joint-conditional-marginal-entropy-blog.md

 Conditional entropy captures the expected information content in a conditional distribution.
 Let's explain it with the same example given above.

-Suppose we are given the fact that coin toss results in "head", which means we will be dealing with only a "slice" of the distribution i.e. a conditional distribution.
+Suppose we are given the fact that a coin toss results in "head", which means we will be dealing with only a "slice" of the distribution i.e. a conditional distribution.

 ![conditional_distribution_1](https://i.ibb.co/Rj5Bjw1/chrome-Ch-MTVFVw-Ap.png)
 *Conditioning on random variable X (considering "Head" comes up)*